actinia-org/actinia-cloudevent-plugin/README.md

 ## Requesting endpoint

-**Note**: Assuming cloudevent-plugin is running as described in previous DEV setup.
+**Note**: Assuming cloudevent-plugin is running as described in previous setup.

 You can test the plugin and request the `/` endpoint, e.g. with:
 ```bash